 Getting a serviced apartment in Brussels: the process

 Your first step when looking for a serviced apartment is to decide on where you want to live in the city, whether that’s the sought-after Schaerbeek, bustling Saint-Gilles, or somewhere else.
 If you use an agent, you or your company will then inquire about properties in your chosen area.
 The agent will then send you a proposal with suggested apartments.
 Bear in mind that some of these have minimum stay requirements, so check these before organizing a viewing.

-If one of these properties suits you, you may have to move quickly to sign a contract or hand over a reservation fee – often of a couple of hundred euros.
-Deposits are usually the sum of one month’s rent, plus a one-time payment in advance to cover a final professional cleaning of the property when you move out.
+If one of these properties suits you, you may have to move quickly to sign a contract.
+Generally, you’ll need to provide your passport or ID and proof of employment or income.
+Deposits are usually the sum of one month’s rent, plus a one-time payment in advance.
+This covers a final professional cleaning of the property when you move out.

 Renting serviced apartments in Brussels: key services